 - Leaves can be spreading or erect with 3 to 5 prominent veins

 - Flower stalks grow from 8 inches to 2½ feet tall; they are erect and leafless,

 - Cylindrical flower spires; flowers tiny and numerous

-- Seed capsule grow in rows along the spike.
+- Seed capsules grow in rows along the spike.

-- Reproduces by seeds; from roots when plant is stressed.
+- Reproduces by seeds; from roots when the plant is stressed.

 - Prefers rich, moist soils that are compacted and dense.

-- Dig up plant root and all using a forked dandelion weeder.
+- Dig up plant roots and all using a forked dandelion weeder.

-- Remove all of root; the plant can regrow from pieces of fibrous rootstock left behind.
+- Remove all of the roots; the plant can regrow from pieces of fibrous rootstock left behind.

-- Do not let plantains flowers and drop seed.
+- Do not let plantains flower and drop seed.